2018 July 08

 while learning and reporting the results of clinical trials demonstrating:

-no risk of overdose; and multiple positive health benefits, especially as co-factor of vitamin C,
+no risk of overdose; and multiple positive health benefits (recently affirmed by National Institute of Health), especially as co-factor of vitamin C,

 facilitating: building/maintenance/reBuilding/repairing: collagen the subject of sports injuries.

 1/3 of our body weight - the binding of muscle cells and bone and every structural component of our body.